mradionov/tleaf/README.md

   The command shows which configuration is used at the moment.

+***

 ## Configuration

-When you run the command `tleaf init [/path/to/folder]`, all default templates and a configuration file are copied to the location you've provided.
-By default configuration file `tleaf.conf.js` contains only a few commonly used options, ([see default configuration file](src/config/default.js)) for a complete reference.
+By default configuration file `tleaf.conf.js` contains only a few commonly used options, [see default configuration file](src/config/default.js) for a complete reference.
 Your configuration will be merged on top of the default configuration.
 Available options:

 * `template.indent: [string|integer]` - sets indentation for templates.
 Tabs by default (`'\t'`).
 A string will replace one tab.
 An integer will be a number of spaces to replace one tab.